Better Call Saul (Homeland): Production

 The episode was directed by Michael Offer and co-written by showrunner Alex Gansa and co-executive producer Benjamin Cavell.

 Title

 The episode title "Better Call Saul" refers to the necessity of Homeland character Carrie Mathison getting in touch with Saul Berenson and is also a reference to the Breaking Bad spin-off of the same name.
+Coincidentally, German actor Rainer Bock, who has a prominent role in season 4 of Better Call Saul, appears in this episode.

 Reception

 Reviews

 With 10 positive reviews out of 12, the episode received a rating of 83% with an average score of 7.1 out of 10 on the review aggregator Rotten Tomatoes, with the site's consensus stating "While 'Better Call Saul' contains its fair share of ridiculous moments, the end pays off with the reunion of Homelands most important characters."

 IGN's Scott Collura rated the episode 8.4 out of 10, giving recognition to the depth of the Allison Carr character, as well as Miranda Otto's portrayal.
 Aaron Riccio of Slant Magazine criticized the episode for being lacking in subtlety.
 Cynthia Littleton of Variety wrote that the episode was "nicely done all around" and praised the "great visual touches of film noir".